Javascript is not enabled.

 The federal government is the country’s largest employer, with more than 2.1 million workers, according to the U.S. Bureau of Labor Statistics.
 The Congressional Budget Office estimated that about 750,000 federal workers were furloughed during the 2025 shutdown.

-Retired federal employees continue to receive their pensions on schedule.
+Retired federal employees continue to receive their pensions on schedule during a shutdown.
 They are paid from the Civil Service and Disability Trust Fund, which is not dependent on the annual appropriations process, according to the National Active and Retired Federal Employees Association (NARFE), a nonprofit that advocates for current and former federal workers.

 Transportation

 Air travel: Air traffic controllers and security screeners are considered essential workers, so they are required to work during the shutdown without pay.
-However, amid staffing shortage during the 2025 shutdown, the Federal Aviation Administration issued a mandate for airlines to reduce air traffic across 40 of the nation’s busiest airports.
-Thousands of flights were cancelled and thousands more were delayed.
+However, amid staffing shortages during the 2025 shutdown, the Federal Aviation Administration issued a mandate for airlines to reduce air traffic across 40 of the nation’s busiest airports.
+Thousands of flights were cancelled, and thousands more were delayed.

 Train travel: Amtrak trains run as usual.
 Although federally owned, Amtrak is chartered as a private corporation and not subject to a government shutdown.